ibm-cloud-docs/account/iam-usersetting.md

 There are two ways to change how a user views other users in an account.
 The first is by using the user list visibility setting.
 And, the second is for classic infrastructure users, and it is directly related to the parent user that is listed.
 The assigned parent user determines which users a specific user can view when the setting for user list visibility is enabled.
 {: shortdesc}

 ## Setting user view access
 {: #userlistview}

 As an {{site.data.keyword.Bluemix}} account owner, you can view all users in your account and define how users can view other users in the account.
 By using the user list visibility setting, you can control how users see others across the account.

-When the setting is disabled, any user in the account can view other users from the Users page in {{site.data.keyword.Bluemix_notm}} console.
+When the setting is disabled, any user in the account can view other users from the Users page in {{site.data.keyword.cloud_notm}} console.
 When the setting is enabled, users can view only specific types of users in the account:

 * Users invited by the user
 * Users who are their descendants in the classic infrastructure user hierarchy, meaning the users that they invited or that one of their descendants invited.